turingschool/career-development-curriculum-site/module-5/accountability_group_DTR.md

+---
+layout: page
-# Accountability Group DTR
+title: Accountability Group DTR
+---

 ### Directions
 Use this template to create your DTR with your job seeker accountability groups.
 Copy/past the template into a gist for your group to send to your Career Dev team adviser.

 ### Template